 When food allergy persists in older children and adults, the reactions tend to be more severe (eg, explosive urticaria, angioedema, even anaphylaxis).
 In a few patients, food (especially wheat and shrimp) triggers anaphylaxis only if they exercise soon afterward; mechanism is unknown.
 Food may also trigger nonspecific symptoms (eg, light-headedness, syncope).
 Occasionally, cheilitis, aphthous ulcers, pylorospasm, spastic constipation, pruritus ani, and perianal eczema are attributed to food allergy.

 T-cell–mediated reactions tend to involve the GI tract, causing symptoms such as subacute or chronic abdominal pain, nausea, cramping, and diarrhea.

 Severe food allergy is usually obvious in adults.
-When it is not or when it occurs in children (the most commonly affected age group), diagnosis may be difficult, and the disorder must be differentiated from functional GI problems.
-For diagnosis of celiac disease, see Celiac Disease : Diagnosis.
+When it is not or when it occurs in children (the most commonly affected age group), diagnosis may be difficult, and the disorder must be differentiated from other GI problems.
+For diagnosis of celiac disease, see Celiac Disease/Diagnosis).

 If a food reaction is suspected, the relationship of symptoms to foods is assessed by one of the following: